All Articles

 How Much Can You Get From The Household Support Fund?

-Most councils offer up to £200 per household, although the exact amount varies by area.
-Some councils provide smaller payments, vouchers, or multiple instalments depending on need and available funding.
+In some areas, support may be worth up to £200 per household, although the exact amount varies by council.
+Some councils provide smaller payments, vouchers, or support in instalments depending on need and available funding.

 Can You Get The Household Support Fund If You Receive PIP?

-Yes, many people who receive Personal Independence Payment (PIP) can apply but PIP does not guarantee approval, but councils often take it into account because it recognises the extra costs of disability.
+Yes, many people who receive Personal Independence Payment (PIP) can apply.
+PIP does not guarantee approval, but councils may take it into account because it recognises the extra costs of disability.

 Does The Household Support Fund Affect PIP Or Other Benefits?